romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 )
 ```

-It supports sub query which should return records with columns of same type:
+It supports sub query which should return records with columns of the same type:

 ```ts
 Table.whereIn(